 My mother told me when I was three months old, my biological father attempted to suffocate me while she was out shopping.
 She left him and relocated to NYC, where she re-married a Marine who had just completed a tour of duty in Vietnam.
 I was raised in tenements and housing projects on Manhattan’s Lower East Side.
 I was exposed to asbestos and lead poisoning.
 I was categorized as a “have not,” I attended Head Start, I hated school, I was sent to schools that taught me just enough.
 My neighbors were Chinese, Jews, Italians, Hispanics; I was physically abused by my stepfather until I was 16 years old, when I ran away from home.
 I slept in 24-hour movie theaters on 42nd street, park benches on the FDR drive, rooftops of housing projects, and trains.
 I was exposed to petty criminal elements during my informative years.
 I was lost, I had no skills to survive in a capitalist regime; my role models were actors, athletes and Jesus.
 I was called a nigger; I watched MTV 24 hours a day.
 My stepfather kept pornography and sex tools in the house, I witnessed my stepfather physically and mentally abuse my mother.
 I wanted to kill him; I didn’t love myself.
 I played basketball but I knew I wasn’t going pro, so I sold drugs.
 I started gaining weight.
 I went to church on Sundays but I lost my faith in God daily; my step father smoked crack, my biological father never attempted to contact me, my parents didn’t tell me about my biological father until I was 18.
 My favorite cousin and uncle raped my sister when she was 14 or younger and now she’s a lesbian, a crack addict and prostitute—she’s in jail for the fourth time as I write this letter.
 I wanted to be a priest, I wanted to be rich and famous, I lived to want.
-I dropped out of high school.
+I dropped out of high school in the 10th grade.
 I went to jail for a week.

 I served celebrities at nightclubs, and I met Jean Michel Basquiat when I was 16.
 I joined the Army at 18 because drug dealers were attempting to kill me; I started smoking marijuana, drinking alcohol and snorting cocaine—but I became best friends with Alexander Venet, the son of Conceptual Artist Benar Venet, when I was 21.
-I was exposed to the blueprint and philosophy of the business of art.
+I was exposed to the blueprint and philosophy of contemporary art.
 I was a lead singer of an East Village band in the 90s.
 I slept with one eye open.
 I got married and had a son.
 I stole my ex-mother-in-law’s camera and began documenting my surroundings; I sat in on classes at Parsons School of Design in Los Angeles.
 I was becoming my stepfather so I got a divorce.
 I had made so many mistakes but I wanted to change my life because it seemed I was running in circles.

 I forgave my mother for not leaving my stepfather; I wanted my son to respect me.
 I raised money for homeless families, I went to the public library everyday from opening to closing and read every art book they had on the shelves and what I couldn’t find I found on the Internet, and I traveled and visited galleries and museums all over the world.
-I began to express myself through photography, painting, mixed media, poetry, screen and stage plays.
+I began to express myself through photography, painting, mixed media, poetry, film and stage plays.
 (I’m a quick learner—I taught myself to play chess by watching the men in Washington Square Park.)